Schinzel/web-blocks/doc/user_doc/1_getting_started.md

 ******************************
 ```

-In a browser request `http://127.0.0.1:5555/simple-page` which should return "Hello world"
+In a browser do the request `http://127.0.0.1:5555/simple-page` which should return "Hello world"

 **Note**: The URL path `/simple-page` is automatically generated from your package name `simple_page` (snake_case is converted to kebab-case).